klausr3/temp_hooks_test/README.md

 # temp_hooks_test
 Temporary for testing api hooks
-This is the first local change commit
+This is the changed first local change commit
 CHANGED TO COMMIT
+* inserted *
 FIX error
-changed again
-added js file test